JoshuaGibNiam/Cappastona/README.md

 ---

 ## Update Log
+ - 8/6/2025:
- - 8/6/2025: Added first power-up: speed-up power-up.
+   - Added first power-up: speed-up power-up.
 When the player comes in contact, it is given a 5-second speed boost.
 If the player already has the speed boost effect, the player will not consume another speed-up power-up.
+   - Added invincibility power-up: The player will be invincible (cannot be killed) for 3 seconds.
+This power-up spawns rarely.

 7/6/2025, 2:36 p.m.